-Online, ideological battles rage, whilst in the real world matters informed by faith in highly abstract ways.
+In the digital world ideological battles rage, whilst in the real world matters informed by faith are addressed in highly abstract ways.
 My argument for some time has been that the reason much of this happens is because we fail to adopt God’s account of reality and the first principles from which we ought to proceed.

 (Personally, this has been my obsession from the very beginning of my journey, and remains something I am primarily invested in.)